ajalt/clikt/docs/documenting.md

 ## Grouping Options in Help

-You can group options into separate help sections by using [OptionGroup][OptionGroup].
+You can group options into separate help sections by using [OptionGroup][OptionGroup] and importing [groups.provideDelegate][groups.provideDelegate].
 The name of the group will be shown in the output.
 You can also add an extra help message to be shown with the group.
 Groups can't be nested.

 === "Example"
     ```kotlin
+    import com.github.ajalt.clikt.parameters.groups.provideDelegate

     class UserOptions : OptionGroup(
             name = "User Options",
             help = "Options controlling the user"